 It’s always nice to have a blog.
 A regularly updated blog shows the clients that you’re active in the field.
 A blog can also become a source of valuable information for them, reinforcing your image of a field expert.
 Additionally, a blog is an important website asset that affects your SEO rankings and can help you attract new leads.

 The more blog posts you write the better.
 But your content must also be of high quality.
 Don’t write to hit the target, write because of sharing as a purpose in itself.

 Additionally, you can spark up conversations in your blog by enabling the comments section.
 Comments increase engagement and the more people are engaged the more likely they are to order your services.

 Details matter.
 Your tagline and the about page summarize what you do, but most clients would want the description of concrete services you provide.
 Having a services section on your websites prevents clients from guessing and saves everyone time.

 Be concrete, but don’t limit yourself.
 State clearly what you offer, but also explain that you welcome all the interesting projects.
 You don’t want to miss out on opportunities just because you only offer certain types of services.
 As a beginner creative freelancer, you also want to try your hand at different projects before you find your niche.

 Have any other tips on creative portfolio websites?
-Share them below!
+Our Nashville web design company would like you to share them below!